xrdocs/application-hosting/_tutorials/2017-02-26-running-docker-containers-on-ios-xr-6-1-2.md

    From the above output for `vagrant port rtr`, the port 57722 on XR (running openssh in the XR linux shell) is accessible via port 2222 on the host machine (laptop):

+   Use either `vagrant ssh rtr` or `ssh -p 2222 vagrant@localhost` to drop into the XR linux shell

    Username: vagrant
    Password: vagrant
    {: .notice--warning}